vchongmorrison/vchongmorrison.github.io/_protocols/dissociation-zebrafish-FACS.md

     | Hank's (filtered)| 3596 µl | - |
     ||||

-5a. **Bulk cell applications.** Prepare normal i.e. not low-binding micro-centrifuge tubes containing 200 µl Hank's solution + 0.2 µl ROCK inhibitor for cells collection.
-Place on ice. *Note : Can split into two tubes of 100 µl each, if collecting more than one tube of cells.*
+5a. **Bulk cell applications.** Prepare normal retention tubes containing 100 µl Hank's solution for cells collection.
+Place on ice.

-5b. **Single cell applications.** Pipette input volume (e.g. 43 µl for 10X Genomics Single Cell 3’ v3.1) of nuclease-free water into a normal i.e. not low-binding micro-centrifuge tube.
+5b. **Single cell applications.** Pipette input volume (e.g. 43 µl for 10X Genomics Single Cell 3’ v3.1) of nuclease-free water into a normal retention tube.
 Pulse-spin, then mark the level with a fine marker.
-Remove all the water, then pipette 2 µl filtered Hank’s solution, ready for cells collection.
-If input volume is generous (e.g. BD Rhapsody) and pelleting is not needed after, use a low-binding tube.
+Remove all the water, then pipette 2 µl filtered Hank’s solution and place on ice ready for cells collection.
+If input volume is generous (e.g. BD Rhapsody) and pelleting is not needed after, use a Protein LoBind® tube with 2 µl filtered Hank’s solution.

 ### Steps

 1. If required, anaesthetise larvae and dissect tissues into glass dish placed on ice containing 1 to 2 ml filtered Hank's solution.
-Collect samples within 30 minutes to maximise viability.

-    *Tip : Dissect 10 at a time in Petri dish, transfer with glass pipette and mark somewhere to help keep count.*
+Collect samples within 30 minutes to maximise viability. *Tip : Dissect 10 at a time in Petri dish, transfer with glass pipette and mark somewhere to help keep count.*
 2. Set heat-block to 37C.
 Cool large centrifuge down to 4C.
-3. Collect tissue into low-binding micro-centrifuge tube, and remove as much of Hank's solution as possible.
+3. Collect tissue into a Protein LoBind® tube, and remove as much of Hank's solution as possible.
 Add Dissociation solution.
 4. Incubate at 37C.
-Every 5 minutes, triturate sample 20 times in solution against the tube wall using a p200 low-binding tip.
+Every 5 minutes, triturate sample 20 times in solution against the tube wall using a p200 (set to 100 µl) low-binding tip.
 5. Repeat step 4 until sample is dissociated i.e. no pieces of tissue left - this can take up to 20 minutes.
 6. If not done already, prepare 50 ml Falcon tubes each containing 4 ml of Dissociation STOP solution for the required number of samples.
 7. Stop dissociation reaction by collecting the dissociated sample into prepared Dissociation STOP solution.